jamesdickpro/myaiguitarbuddy/_posts/2025-06-15-how-this-blog-started.md

 - **How to fix layout and missing navigation in blog posts**
 - **How to add an avatar (yes, JPG works!)**

-ChatGPT explained each step clearly and walked me through the exact files and settings I needed.
+ChatGPT explained each step clearly and walked me through the exact files and settings I needed for the most part.
+ChatGPT struggled a bit with creating a sidebar nav of the tags.
+To be fair, I don't really know Jekyll or Liquid very well, so I admit I may have not been asking the best questions.
+I spent time looking at the generated HTML and moving it around in Chrome before figuring out how to modify the generated code.
+This is in line with what I have heard about coding with an AI assistant.
+The focus shifts from writing code to tweaking, testing and debugging.
+I think ChatGPT got me about 75% of the way to the blog I wanted and I am happy with the results.

 ---